Incompleteusern/dotfiles/README.md

 - Do redshift alternative
 - Customize oh-my-fsh more
 - Configs for desktop
-  - Switch to eww from waybar
-    - recustomize
   - Wallpaper script time!!!!
   - EWW
     - Do which widgets I want first lol